 - 6 tablespoons nutritional yeast

-- Top with fresh parsley and vegan parmesan cheese
+- fresh parsley

 Cook pasta to package directions.

-To reheat the sauce, add a little water to thin it out and heat on low for only a few minutes.
+There may be a little sauce left over.
+If so save it for veggies later in the week!
+To reheat the sauce, add a little more milk or water to thin it out and heat on low for only a few minutes.